BoilerplateMVC/Marionette-Require-Boilerplate/README.markdown

 app.build.js
 ------------
-   This file is ready made for you to have your entire project optimized using Node.js, the [Require.js Optimizer](https://github.com/jrburke/r.js/) and [almond.js](https://github.com/jrburke/almond).
+   This file is ready made for you to have your entire project optimized using Node.js, the [Require.js Optimizer](https://github.com/jrburke/r.js/) and (optionally) [almond.js](https://github.com/jrburke/almond).

    Almond.js a lightweight AMD shim library created by [James Burke](https://github.com/jrburke), the creator of Require.js.
 Almond is meant for small to medium sized projects that use one concatenated/minified JavaScript file.
 If you don't need some of the advanced features that Require.js provides (lazy loading, etc) then Almond.js is great for performance.

+**Note**: The Require.js optimizer works by **static* analysis - it looks at your main config file and then peeks in each specified dependency file, noting their dependencies as well until all dependencies have been discovered, and then concatenates them all into an optionally minified output file.
+However, in App.js of our application, we **dynamically** load either MobileController.js or DesktopController.js.
+That means that in the static analysis, these dependencies are not detected.
+If we are using Almond.js, then our build output will error out saying these dependencies are not found, since Almond does not actually perform asynchronous script loading like the full Require.js does.
+For this reason, in our project we will not be using Almond at this time.
+To make sure that as many dependencies are combined into our build output as possible though, we explicitly add DesktopController and MobileController to our build configuration, like so:

+        //Mobile build config
+        include: ["app/config/MobileInit", "app/controllers/MobileController"]

+        //Desktop build config
+        include: ["app/config/DesktopInit", "app/controllers/DesktopController"]

+   Marionette-Require-Boilerplate sets you up to use Require.js in both development and production, for the reason stated above.
+I hope to find a way to use Almond.js with dynamically loaded dependencies and would welcome any contribution which makes this possible.

-   Backbone-Require-Boilerplate sets you up to use Require.js in development and Almond.js in production.
-By default, Backbone-Require-Boilerplate is in _development_ mode, so if you want to try out the production build, read the production instructions below.
+   By default, Marionette-Require-Boilerplate is in _development_ mode, so if you want to try out the production build, read the production instructions below.

    **Production Build Instructions**